Sikh temple gunman was ex-soldier linked to racist group

 LONE GUNMAN

-FBI special agent Teresa Carlson said authorities were interviewing Page's family and associates searching for a motive behind the shooting that killed six people and seriously wounded three, including a police officer, at the Sikh Temple of Wisconsin.
+FBI special agent Teresa Carlson said authorities were interviewing Page's family and associates, searching for a motive behind a shooting that killed six people and seriously wounded three, including a police officer, at the Sikh Temple of Wisconsin.

 A fourth person was wounded less seriously.

-The dead were five men and one woman, aged between 39 and 84, including the president of the congregation and a priest.
+The dead were five men and one woman, aged between 39 and 84.
+Members of the Sikh community said the president of the congregation and a priest were among the victims.

-Hundreds of people converged on a Sikh temple in Brookfield, Wisconsin on Monday evening for a vigil to mourn the dead.
-Those attending with uncovered heads, including Wisconsin Governor Scott Walker, were required to cover them with predominantly orange headscarves knotted at the back.

 American Sikhs around the country added security to temples, with some saying they have been singled out for harassment since the September 11, 2001, attacks because they are mistaken as Muslims due to their colorful turbans and beards.